-The Forgotten Woman’s Bible: Katharine Bushnell, Lee Anna Starr, Madeline Southard, and the Construction of a Woman-Centered Protestantism in America, 1870-1930Thesis or Dissertation
+The Forgotten Woman’s Bible: Katharine Bushnell, Lee Anna Starr, Madeline Southard, and the Construction of a Woman-Centered Protestantism in America, 1870-1930Doctoral Dissertation

 |Author||Kristin Kobes Du Mez|

 You may request permission to view this file from the Publications Manager of the Graduate School.
 Send a request.